etro-js/etro/CONTRIBUTING.md

   to lint the code, generate the [dist](dist) files and run unit tests on them.
 It may be helpful to put these commands in a pre-commit hook.

 - Commit your changes
-  - Please avoid squashing all your commits into one; we try to keep each commit atomic.
+  - Please avoid squashing all your commits into one; we try to keep atomic commits.
   - Please follow these commit message guidelines:
     - Optionally, prefix each commit message with [an appropriate emoji](https://gitmoji.dev)
     - Write in the imperative tense